hesusruiz/VCBackend/README.md

 # VCBackend

-VCBackend includes in a single binary demo versions of Issuer, Verifier and Wallet (same-device only, for a cross-device wallet please see [VCWallet](https://github.com/hesusruiz/VCWallet)).
+VCBackend includes in a single binary demo versions of Issuer, Verifier and Wallet (both same-device and cross-device flows).

 This facilitates installation and allows to see how all components fit together and the protocol flows between them.